 - Describe a range of methods used for securing bearings

-I believe these skills to be the bedrock of an Engineers skill profile, they link into so many areas of mechanical and electrical maintenance they should perhaps be considered a necessity.
+I believe these skills to be the bedrock of an Engineers skill profile, they link into so many areas of mechanical and electrical maintenance they should perhaps be considered a necessity for Engineers of all disciplines.